daveprowse/prom-live/labs/lab-05/lab-05.md

 If it is not installed, install it with the following command:

 `sudo apt install pip -y`

+> Note: Make sure that your system is updated before installing pip.

 To install the Python client library use the following command: